KnickFocks/DragAndDrop/readme.md

 #DragAndDrop
 'DragAndDrop' allows you to easily attach drag and drop events to a div id.
 Set up ‘DragAndDrop’ for a single id or an array of ids.
 Change the options to adjust the animation, callback events, and more.
+Works on both devices and desktops.

 #####Create options for your DragAndDrop Class
 ```javascript